RoturTW/apps/README.md

   "game_modes": ["Single-player","Multiplayer"],
-  "permissions": ["i'll fill these out for you based on your application code"], "supports": ["systems that your app supports"], "screenshots": ["the name of a screenshot file"]
+  "permissions": ["i'll fill these out for you based on your application code"], "supports": ["systems that your app supports"], "screenshots": ["the name of a screenshot file"], "changelogs": ["the name of a changelog file"]
 }
 ```